Kingwood, West Virginia: Arts and culture

 The annual Preston County Buckwheat Festival takes place in Kingwood over the last weekend of September.
 Farmers in the county grew buckwheat during the Great Depression to stimulate agricultural economic growth, with the festival starting in 1938 as an end-of-harvest celebration.
 The festival resembles a county fair, with livestock exhibitions and carnival rides.
 The festival also features three days of parades.
 Thousands of the namesake buckwheat pancake meals are prepared for the event.

 Kingwood is home to Hovatter's Wildlife Zoo, also known as the West Virginia Zoo.

 Education

-Kingwood contains three public schools serviced by the Preston County School District:
+Kingwood contains three public schools serviced by the Preston County Schools: